zanonmark/Google-4-TbSync/README.md

 ### Warning

-The project is still in its early development stage. **Backup all your addressbooks (both Google's and Thunderbird's) before running the software!**
+The project is still in its early development stage. **Backup both your Google and Thunderbird address books before running the software!**

 ### Please note